-Adoption is the placement that is the most final and that has the most serious effect on your relationship with your children.
+Adoption Adoption is the placement that is the most final and that has the most serious effect on your relationship with your children.
 If the court chooses adoption, your parental rights will be completely and permanently terminated.
 Unless a family member adopts your children, your family will lose all rights to your children as well.
 If you want to appeal an adoption, you should talk to a lawyer as soon as possible.
 You may be able to get your parental rights back.
 But be aware that a finalized adoption is nearly impossible to undo.
 If your children are adopted, you can tell the child welfare caseworker that you want to write to the adoptive parents (through the caseworker) to ask them if they would give you updates on your children.
 You can also write to your children (through the child welfare caseworker) and ask the adoptive parents to share your letters with them.
 Be aware that the child welfare caseworker cannot tell you the name or address of the adoptive parents, but she or he may be willing to forward your letters to them.

 If you decide to send a letter to the adoptive parents, think carefully about what you write.
 If you seem desperate or demanding, the adoptive parents may be afraid of having contact with you.
 It is important to be polite and respectful, and to acknowledge them as the parents of your children, even if this is very hard for you to do.
 It might be best to start with a small request, such as asking if they would send you a picture of the children, or send you some basic information on how the children are doing.
 If they see that you are accepting and respectful of the adoption, they might be willing to give you more information or allow other access to the children over time.
+[See Appendix L for more information on how to be listed in a state adoption registry.]
 You might also be able to be listed in an adoption registry so that your children can find you when they are 18 or 21, (depending on the state or country) if they choose to.

-How Do I Get a Lawyer?
+CHAPTER 5 How Do I Get a Lawyer?